Paradoxiao/Paradoxiao/README.md

-## Hi， I'm Paradoxiao 👋
+## Hi,I'm Paradoxiao 👋

 You ask what is "Paradoxiao"?
 It is a word including "paradox" and "xiao".
-The reason I use "paradox" is I extremely love [The Paradox Engine](https://moapyr.fandom.com/wiki/Paradox_Engine) in the Mental Omega !
-And the "Xiao" is from a warship named [CN ChiXiao](https://mwstats.info/ships/cn-chixiao-7w1kzoq2) which I do not like because of some reasons.
+The reason I use "paradox" is I extremely love [The Paradox Engine](https://moapyr.fandom.com/wiki/Paradox_Engine) in the Mental Omega, while the "Xiao" is from a warship named [CN ChiXiao](https://mwstats.info/ships/cn-chixiao-7w1kzoq2) which I do not like because of some reasons.
+And the word "paradox" in my region mains "悖",which mains oppose sometimes.
+So I connect them and create my name.

-I'm now a college school student .
+I'm now a college school student.

-I like to do something interesting about computer .
-My favorite operator system is Arch Linux .
+I like to do something interesting about computer.
+My favorite operator system is Arch Linux.
 I like to play a lot of games such like [Mental Omega](https://mentalomega.com/) , [Minecraft](minecraft.net) and [Stellaris](https://www.paradoxinteractive.com/games/stellaris) .

 #### Platforms & Tools